 Advocating for change: William Kelley

-Earlier this year, William Kelley took over as Editor-in-Chief of the Wine Advocate, taking over from his colleague Joe Czerwinski.
+Earlier this year, William Kelley was named Editor-in-Chief of the Wine Advocate, taking over from his colleague Joe Czerwinski.
 We sat down with him to find out more about how he stumbled into writing, the role of critics today and why – for him – wine is much more than just a job

 Advocating for change: William Kelley